 Majestic Gwalior Fort is one of the best tourists attraction in the state of Madhya Pradesh.
 It is one of the most impenetrable forts in the country, quoted as “the pearl amongst the fortress in India” by the Mughal Emperor Babur.
 It is a historical 10-century hill fort in Gwalior Madhya Pradesh, commonly referred to as Gwalior Qila by local people.

 2. Tomb of Tansen

-Tansen was a prominent figure of Hindustani classical music and an eminent vocalist in the courts of Akbar in the medieval period.
+Tansen was a prominent figure in Hindustani classical music and an eminent vocalist in the courts of Akbar in the medieval period.
 Akbar considered him as one of the Navaratnas (the nine jewels), of the Mughal court.
 After the death of Tansen in 1589, he was buried in Gwalior and a beautiful tomb was made on his burial site, called as Tansen Tomb.
-Tomb of Tansen is a beautiful piece of architecture and every year in December, an annual festival, the Tansen Samaroh, is held in Gwalior to celebrate Tansen.
+The Tomb of Tansen is a beautiful piece of architecture and every year in December, an annual festival, the Tansen Samaroh, is held in Gwalior to celebrate Tansen.

 3. Gwalior Zoo

-Gwalior Zoo, established by the Maharaja of Gwalior Shrimant Madhav Rao Scindia in the year 1992.
+Gwalior Zoo was established by the Maharaja of Gwalior Shrimant Madhav Rao Scindia in the year 1992.
 Gwalior Zoo is also known as Gandhi Prani Udhyan and it is one of the most beautiful zoological parks in Madhya Pradesh.
 Gwalior Zoo is home to many rare animals.
 It is a kid-friendly place and one of the most popular attractions in the city of Gwalior.